-The Medicaid and Medicare programs are cornerstones of our health care system, providing health coverage for vulnerable Americans and supporting the nation's health care infrastructure.
+The Medicaid and Medicare programs are cornerstones of our health care system, providing health cover vulnerable Americans and supporting the nation's health care infrastructure.
 Medicaid currently covers nearly 60 million individuals, including 1 in 3 children.
-As the nation's major source of funding for nursing home and long-term community services, two-thirds of Medicaid spending supports care for seniors and people with disabilities.
-Medicare covers 47 million seniors and people with permanent disabilities, groups that historically have had great difficulty obtaining coverage.
+As the nation's major source of funding for nursing home and long community services, two-thirds of Medicaid spending supports care for seniors and people with disabilities.
+Medicaid spending supports care for seniors and people with disabilities.
+Medicaid spending coverage.
 While these programs are administered with relative efficiency, they are part and parcel of the overall health care system which is marked by spiraling cost increases and poor quality.

-If elected, would you oppose significant funding cuts for the Medicaid program, through block-granting, changes to the funding formula, or other approaches?
+If elected, would you oppose significant funding cuts for the Medicaid program, through block-granting, charthe funding formula, or other approaches?
+Yes